-BANGOR, Maine — Maine's former top drug prosecutor who fled to New Mexico after he was convicted of child pornography charges is appealing his nearly 16-year prison sentence.
+PORTLAND, Maine — Maine's former top drug prosecutor __ who fled to New Mexico after being convicted of child pornography charges — has lost his law license.

-He once led the state's drug prosecutions and served as an assistant attorney general for 18 years before being fired in 2008.
+The 52-year-old Cameron once led the state's drug prosecutions, and served as an assistant attorney general for 18 years, before being fired in 2008.